-Collaboration is critically important for achieving the missions of the Corps in the 21st century.
+Collaboration is critically important for achieving the missions of the U.S. Army Corps of Engineers (USACE) in the 21st century.
 Solutions to today’s problems require reaching out to those with different authorities, perspectives, and resources to solve the various dimensions of these problems.

-- Assessed the Corps current capacity to collaborate with external stakeholders on water resources planning and management objectives; Elicited suggestions for capacity enhancements from the field; and Formulated priority recommendations for how to enhance the Corps collaborative capacity.
+The Collaboration and Public Participation Center of Expertise thus embarked on an initiative to take stock of the USACE collaborative capacity.
+The "Collaborative Capacity Assessment Initiative" assesses the Corps current capacity to collaborate with external stakeholders on water resources planning and management objectives; elicits suggestions for capacity enhancements from the field; and formulates priority recommendations for how to enhance USACE's collaborative capacity.